SELab-2/OSOC-3/backend/database_docker.md

 Follow the instructions in [Docker's README](https://github.com/docker/compose#linux).

-## Running and stopping the database
+## Starting and stopping the database

 ### Starting